Tantan1939/studentportal_4ng1/README.txt

 	Step 4.2: Type rabbitmq-server.bat or rabbitmq-server.bat -detached and hit Enter. (to start the broker) Step 4.3: Type rabbitmq-service.bat install and hit Enter. (will install the service, for first time only) Step 4.4: Type rabbitmq-service.bat start and hit Enter. (will start the broker as a service)

+--- STEPS TO ENABLE CELERY IN DJANGO PROJECT ---
+	--- For initialization only ---
+	Step 1: Go to rabbitmq management.
+	Step 2: Login using guest account.
+	Step 3: Create a user.
+	Step 4: Create a vhost.
+	Step 5: Assign vhost to the user.

+Step 1: Open cmd, type rabbitmq-service.bat stop and hit Enter.
+Step 2: Type rabbitmq-server.bat or rabbitmq-server.bat -detached and hit Enter.
+Step 3: Open cmd and cd to the django project directory.
+	Step 3.1: Activate environment using Scripts\activate and hit Enter.
+	Step 3.2: cd to the studentportal_4ng1.
+	Step 3.3: Type celery -A studentportal_4ng1 worker -l info --pool=solo

+--- INSTALL NODE JS and NPM ---
+Step 1: Download the node js installer and install it.
+Step 2: Open cmd, type npm install -g npm and hit Enter.

+--- SETUP DJANGO with REACTJS ---
+Step 1: Open the django project with vscode.
+Step 2: Open a new terminal.
+Step 3: type cd enrollmentapp and hit Enter.
+Step 4: Type npm install and hit Enter.